Soup-tech/CTF/README.md

 <html lang="en">
   <head>
     <h1>Soup-Tech's Capture the Flag</h1>
     <p>This repository contains writeups, techniques, and some tools for the various CTF competitions I have competed in.
 I mainly wanted to keep a record of all the cool things I learn in my cybersecurity journy.
-I'll will attempt to make some order in all of this chaos... but I make no promises :P</p>
+I will attempt to make some order in all of this chaos... but I make no promises :P</p>
   </head>
   <body>
     <h1>HacktheBox</h1>